← All Conditions

 What is ION robotic bronchoscopy?

 ION is a robotic-assisted navigational bronchoscopy platform that uses a real-time three-dimensional map of the airways to navigate a steerable, shape-sensing catheter to small or peripheral nodules — including ground-glass nodules that were previously difficult to biopsy.
-The London Bridge Hospital ION pathway is the only private pathway of its kind in the UK.
+The London Bridge Hospital ION pathway is one of the few private pathways of its kind in the UK.
 It allows accurate diagnosis of nodules without surgical incision, and a combined diagnosis-and-treatment pathway where a positive biopsy can lead directly to robotic resection in a single anaesthetic.

 How quickly can I be seen?